Identifying Alcoholism – Physical and Behavioral Signs

 Behavioral Signs of Alcoholism

-If you have any doubts as to whether you are a victim of the disease of alcoholism, the following are some of the behavioral signs you may want to look for and be aware of
+If you have any doubts as to whether you are a victim of the disease of alcoholism, the following are some of the behavioral signs you may want to look for in identifying alcoholism:

 - Do I drink to relieve tension and feel better?